-Check-in-Friday, 12:30 p.m.

-Judging-Friday 1 p.m.

-Pavilion
+Check-in - Thursday, 2:30 p.m.
+Judging - Thursday, 3 p.m.
+Fair Office

-All Clothing and Textiles and Shopping in Style projects are encouraged to participate in the fashion revue.
+All Clothing and Textiles and Shopping in Style projects are encouraged to participate in the Fashion Revue.

-- 1. Projects may be picked up from display in the Humiston Building starting at noon.
-Models should report to Fashion Revue check-in no later than 12:30 p.m. at the Pavilion.
-Projects are to be returned to the Humiston Building to remain on display through Saturday at 3 p.m. - 2.
-If projects are not returned to display, the exhibitor will not be eligible for premium, money and awards for either the clothing project or the Fashion Revue. - 3.
-Model descriptions should be given to the Extension Office before the show.
+- 1. Projects may be picked up from display in the Humiston Building starting at 2 p.m.
+Models should report to Fashion Revue check-in no later than 2:30 p.m. in the Fair Office.
+Projects are to be returned to the Humiston Building after the event and must remain on display through Saturday at 3 p.m. - 2.
+If projects are not returned to display, the exhibitor will not be eligible for premium money and awards for either clothing project or the Fashion Revue. - 3.
+Model descriptions should be given to the Extension office staff before the show.